 Students who withdraw or are administratively withdrawn due to a violation of the code of conduct or due to unsatisfactory academic progress, including, but not limited to unsatisfactory attendance, will not be re-admitted without approval by the Director of Adult and Technical Education.
-Students who are administratively withdrawn and wish to be considered for re-admission into the same program of study, must write an appeal letter to the Director requesting re-admission within seven (7) days of the notification of withdraw.
+Students who are administratively withdrawn and wish to be considered for re-admission into the same program of study, must write an appeal letter to the -Director requesting re-admission within seven (7) days of the notification of withdraw.
 If approved for readmission, the Director will be responsible for making the decision for the re-entry date.
 Any outstanding debt must be paid in full prior to re-admission.
-Students who are not approved for re-admission due to disciplinary reasons are not eligible to re-enroll for a minimum of one full academic year.